Aescc/Untitled-Adventure-Game/README.md

 Note: Click three times to begin the game.

-Note: The sound effects used in this are available under a Creative Commons Attribution-Noncommercial license: https://creativecommons.org/licenses/by-nc/3.0/us/
+Note: The sound effects used are available under a Creative Commons Attribution-Noncommercial license: https://creativecommons.org/licenses/by-nc/3.0/us/

 Note: While music and sounds have been used for this project, they were not made specifically for it.